 |Sleep On Latex Pure Green||Dunlop||3 Choices: (4-5), Medium (6-7), Firm (8)||$795|

-|Eco Terra||Talalay||2 Choices: Medium (5), Medium Firm (6.5)||$899|
+|Eco Terra||Talalay||2 Choices: Medium (5), Medium Firm (6.5)||$999|

 Why we like it:

-- Reversible design with different firmness levels
+- Reversible design with different firmness levels on each side

-- Great support and pressure relief
+- High level of support and pressure relief

-- Free white-glove delivery
+- Free white-glove delivery and old mattress removal

-What makes this all-latex mattress unique, though, is its reversible design.
-On each side of a latex support core are comfort layers with different firmness feels.
-On one side is a layer with a Luxury Plush feel (4-5 on the typical firmness scale) and the other side has a Gentle Firm feel (7-8).
-To change the feeling of your mattress, all you have to do is flip the mattress over.
+What makes this mattress unique, though, is its reversible design.
+On each side of a 6” thick latex support core (composed of two separate 3” layers) are comfort layers with different firmness feels.
+Each of these comfort layers is 1.5” thick.
+On one side, the feel is Luxury Plush (4-5 on the typical firmness scale), and the other side has a Gentle Firm feel (7-8).
+To change the comfort level of your mattress, all you have to do is flip the mattress over.